 1. Heat output

-If you want plenty of heat from your fire then beech is one of the best types of firewood you can use.
+If you want plenty of heat from your fire, then beech is one of the best types of firewood you can use.
 Its low moisture content means the fire doesn’t have to waste energy evaporating water.
-The resulting heat output of 27.5 BTU puts this firewood in the top few.
-Whether you’re under the stars camping or relaxing at home, you shouldn’t go cold with beech at your disposal.

 Check out the following table comparing the heat output of beech to various other common types of firewood.